 Saturday morning cartoons were my favorite.
 And the comics section of the newspaper too.
 I was always in awe of stories shared with pictures than the ones without.
 I started drawing the characters I loved like Tweety Bird, Taz and Bugs Bunny from Looney Tunes.
 When I would draw, I would lose track of time and get lost in loving creativity.

 But I quickly learned in school that eventually everyone puts away their crayons and focuses on “stronger” subjects like math and writing.
 I got my degree in photojournalism and digital media.
-Since I didn’t know how to make my artistic dreams happen, I focused on other subjects and that lead to a more traditional path and dream.
+Since I didn’t know how to make my artistic dreams happen, I focused on other subjects and that led to a more traditional path and dream.

 All of a sudden I was a grown up with a corporate 9 to 5 job, a stressful busy schedule and I was also a new mom to two toddler daughters.
 For the first time I started to worry about losing my identity outside of my corporate title and being a mom.
 I missed the parts of me that were creative, artistic and actually practicing those skills regularly.
 I knew that if I didn’t make my art a priority now, I would be waiting 18 years plus and it would fade away completely.